AkaashiSeijuro/23f-project-boilerplate/README.md

 - When opening datasource, the password will be needed with port being 3200.
 - db folder and src contains our routes.
 - In terminal run the command "docker compose up -d" to open all the containers.
-- When running Docker it should open this repository with containers of db, web, and app smith.
+- When running Docker it should open this repository with containers of db, web, and appsmith.
-- On a tab open, localhost:8080 if everything works successfully and enjoy our application!
+- On a tab open localhost:8080 if everything works successfully and enjoy our application!